matkv/Notes/theory/programming-language.md

 ## Types of programming languages

 * Imperative
     * Consists of commands for the computer to perform.
 It uses statements to change a program's state.
     * Object-oriented languages
-    * Sequences of commands
+    * Sequences of commands that lead to a final result
+    * Usage of statements that change a program's state
 * Declarative
     * Focuses on *what* the program should do without specifying **how** the program should achieve the result.
     * Functional languages
     * The description of the problem is in the focus
     * Example - SQL